 - 5.66 The Parking Standards: Design and Good Practice Supplementary Planning Document adopted December 2010 requires dwellings with one bedroom to provide a minimum of one off-street parking space and dwellings with two bedrooms or more should have a minimum of two off-street parking spaces.
 These spaces would serve the residents of the dwellings.
-On the current proposal for 116 dwellings, 110 dwellings would have two bedrooms or more and 6 dwellings would have one bedroom.
-Therefore, these 6 dwellings would need to provide one space each with the remaining 110 dwellings providing two spaces each.
-This would result in a need to provide a minimum of 226 spaces across the development.
-226 spaces are provided, in accordance with this minimum requirement, with 12 in a parking area allocated for the apartment block.
-One extra space is provided within the layout; this is not labelled as a visitor space but for the purposes of parking calculation this will be treated as a visitor parking space. - 5.67 The Parking Standards document requires 1 secure covered cycle space per dwelling to be provided for residents.
-The car ports to House type D would be considered to provide secure cycle storage, however, none of the other dwelling types would be considered to provide such storage with only driveways within their curtilage.
-A planning condition could require a secure and covered area for cycle storage within the curtilage as part of a planning condition.
-House type D would also need to provide such secure storage due to the need to ensure there are no doors to their car ports, as referred to later. - 5.68 If parking is located within the curtilage of dwellings disabled parking spaces are not required.
-34 dwellings incorporating the apartment block, flat over ground dwellings and F1 house types do not have parking within their
+On the current proposal for 116 dwellings, 109 dwellings would have two bedrooms or more and 7 dwellings would have one bedroom.
+Therefore, these 7 dwellings would need to provide one space each with the remaining 109 dwellings providing two spaces each.
+This would result in a need to provide a minimum of 225 spaces across the development.
+226 spaces are provided in accordance with this minimum requirement with 12 in a parking area allocated for the apartment block. - 5.67 The Parking Standards document requires 1 secure covered cycle space per dwelling to be provided for residents.
+The garages now proposed to the majority of the G house types would be considered to provide secure cycle storage however, none of the other dwelling types would be considered to provide such storage with only driveways and car ports within their curtilage.
+A planning condition could require a secure and covered area for cycle storage within the curtilage as part of a planning condition. - 5.68 If parking is located within the curtilage of dwellings disabled parking spaces are not required.
+30 dwellings incorporating the apartment block, flat over ground dwellings and some house types do not have parking within their